 - Offshore litigation

 Gregory is frequently in demand in offshore cases, particularly those involving company, insolvency or trust disputes.
-He acted for the successful directors in proceedings brought in Guernsey by the liquidators of Carlyle Capital Corporation.
-In the JSC BTA Bank v Ablyazov proceedings, Gregory acted for receivers appointed by the Court including in seeking recognition of their appointment, and enforcement of the order, in a number of offshore jurisdictions.
-Chambers Global ranks Gregory as a leading junior in Dispute Resolution: Commercial Chancery – UK.
+He acted for the successful directors in proceedings brought in Guernsey by the liquidators of Carlyle Capital Corporation, and acted for the successful Plaintiffs in unfair prejudice proceedings brought in Jersey in relation to ETFS Capital Ltd. In the JSC BTA Bank v Ablyazov proceedings, Gregory acted for receivers appointed by the Court including in seeking recognition of their appointment, and enforcement of the order, in a number of offshore jurisdictions.
+Chambers Global ranks Gregory as a leading junior in Dispute Resolution: Commercial – UK and Dispute Resolution: Commercial Chancery – UK.

 - Cases of interest